Characterization of drive-induced unwanted state transitions in superconducting circuits: Intrinsic multi-photon resonances

 In Fig.~\ref{fig:intrinsic_resonance}(c), we show the branch analysis performed at drive frequency $\omega_d/2\pi = 8.02$ GHz, marked with the dashed black line in Fig.~\ref{fig:intrinsic_resonance}(b).
 The branch swap between $\ket{\tilde1_t}$ and $\ket{\tilde5_t}$ further confirms the intrinsic multi-photon transition process.
 We perform another branch analysis at a smaller drive frequency $\omega_d/2\pi = 7.825$ GHz, at which the resonance condition is met at a higher drive power (see the gray dashed line in Fig.~\ref{fig:intrinsic_resonance}(b)).
 We find that at stronger drive powers, the state $\ket{\tilde5_{t}}$ further hybridizes with another non-computational state, $\ket{\tilde{11}_t}$, through several branch swaps.

 In the Floquet simulation, the branch swaps occur at particular drive powers.
 Thus, the resonances are expected to appear like sharp lines, up to the power broadening of these transitions.
 In experiments, however, we observe that the broadening of these transitions is not solely explained by power broadening.
 We understand the smearing and the ``fuzziness'' of the transition at higher power once we take into account the drifting offset charge ($n_g$) of the transmon island.
 As $n_g$ drifts over the timescale of a single experiment, the resonance condition shifts accordingly~\cite{Sank_2016_MIST, Khezri_2023_MIST, Fechant2025}.
 Consequently, the measured population, averaged over many single-shot readouts, appears fuzzy or smeared due to this temporal offset charge variation.
 In addition, when the drive activates resonances between one non-computational transmon state to another, it connects $\ket{1_t}$ to multiple final states, each with its own $n_g$ dependence.
 The charge dispersion of these levels scales exponentially with the transmon excitation number \cite{transmon, schreier_transmon_2008}.
 Thus, we expect a stronger dispersion of the resonance condition at stronger drive powers as multiple non-computational states participate in the transition.
 Consequently, the observed signal reflects a mixture of these overlapping, charge-sensitive states.
+See Appendix~\ref{app:ng_drift} for a detailed discussion on the $n_g$ sensitivity of these transitions.